Escalante Grand Staircase UT 4/23-27/2025

 -

 Goosefeet Gear down balaclava.
-I will bring this if I expect many nights under 40F.
+To supplement my hoodless sleeping bag during nights under 40F.
 Above that, the hood from my Senchi will suffice.

 1.8